Sardingfish/MOON_ECLIPSE/README.md

   Steps as follows:

   (1).
-Calculate the distance L0 from the sun to the earth according to the JPEPH of given time T0, then compute the light trivial time DT0.
+Calculate the distance L0 from the sun to the earth according to the JPEPH of given time T0, then compute the light trivel time DT0.

   (2).
-Calculate the new site of T0+DT0 based on the velocity of the object being measured,re-calculate the distance L1 from the sun to the earth,compute the light trivial time DT1.
+Calculate the new site of T0+DT0 based on the velocity of the object being measured,re-calculate the distance L1 from the sun to the earth,compute the light trivel time DT1.

   (3).
-Calculate the new site of T0+DT1 based on the velocity of the object being measured,re-calculate the distance L2 from the sun to the earth,compute the light trivial time DT2.
+Calculate the new site of T0+DT1 based on the velocity of the object being measured,re-calculate the distance L2 from the sun to the earth,compute the light trivel time DT2.

   (4).
 When the |DTn - DTn-1| approximately equal zero, We get the precise light trivial time DTn (n > = 1), and then we can calculate the measured body's location accurately.